Share Your Work, Ideas, and Inventions at Poster Night

 What if I need a chair or have other accessibility needs?

-Please let us know in the submittal form.
-We are more than happy to accommodate your request.
+Please let us know in the submission form and we will accommodate your request.

 When do I set up my poster?

-Presenters must hang their own work on Friday April 17.
-This will involve skipping part of the coffee/tea break before the evening keynote.
+Presenters must hang their own work on Thursday, March 30th.
+This will involve skipping a session or coffee/tea break in the afternoon before the evening keynote.

 Will I be listed on the website?